Skip to content

 Parameter Type Required / Default Description

-status_code int 200 Same as the parameter with the same name in DFF.RESP(...)
+status_code int 200 Same as the parameter of the same name in DFF.RESP(...).

-headers dict None Same as the parameter with the same name in DFF.RESP(...)
+headers dict None Same as the parameter of the same name in DFF.RESP(...).

-allow_304 bool False Same as the parameter with the same name in DFF.RESP(...)
+allow_304 bool False Same as the parameter of the same name in DFF.RESP(...).

-auto_delete bool False When set to True, the file will be automatically deleted from the disk after download
+auto_delete bool False When set to True, the file is automatically deleted from the disk after download.

-download bool / str True By default, the file is downloaded with the same name as the original file
+download bool / str True By default, downloads the file with the same name as the original file.

-When set to a string, the specified value will be used as the download filename
+When a string is specified, uses the specified value as the download filename.

-DFF.RESP_FILE(...) automatically fills in the HTTP Content-Type header based on the file extension.
+DFF.RESP_FILE(...) automatically fills the HTTP Content-Type header based on the file extension.
 By default, it uses the file_path.
-When a download string is specified, it uses that value as the filename for download.
+When a download string is specified, it uses the download value as the filename for download.

-The 'Resource File Directory' refers to the /data/resources folder in the container.
-After normal deployment, this folder is mounted to the host disk for persistent storage.
+The 'Resource File Directory' refers to the /data/resources folder inside the container.
+After normal deployment, this folder is mounted to the host machine's disk for persistent storage.

 Example